 Privacy Policy

-This General Privacy Policy details the manner in which we handle your Personal Data in accordance with said Data Protection Laws, which are aimed at strengthening the protection of Personal Data of individuals.
-It is important that you read this Privacy Policy together with any other privacy or fair processing notice/s we may provide when we collect your Personal Data so that you are fully aware of the manners in which we use and safeguard your Personal Data.
+It is important that you read this Policy together with any other privacy or fair processing notice we may provide from time to time when collecting your personal data so that you are fully aware of the manners in which we use and safeguard your personal data.

-This site and Payhound Limited's services are not intended for minors below the age of 18 years.
+The Website and the Services are not intended for minors below the age of 18 years.
 We do not knowingly collect data relating to minors.

 OUR CONTACT DETAILS